How to connect a new drive to the local server to enlarge the space

 7. Unmounting the disk;

 8. Cleaning up the old /var/www/client/public/files/ folder;

 9. Mounting the disk in the /var/www/client/public/files/ folder;

 11. Editing the /etc/fstab file;

-12. Assign access rights for the files folder.
+12. Assign access rights to the files folder.

 1. Adding a real or virtual disk to the virtual machine

 Create a new virtual disk file of the desired size or connect a real hard disk.

 2. The new disk detection